AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 ---
 ```

-**Step 10: Write a Issue NFT Function which has been Created on SideChain.**
+**Step 4: Write a Function for Issue NFT Token which has been Created on SideChain.**

 Now, let's write the Issue NFT Function.